Alsalamu Alykum and Welcome to Sunnah Counseling LLC

-What is the goal of Sunnah Counseling and who is behind this website?
+What is the goal of Sunnah Counseling LLC and who is behind this website?

-Sunnah Counseling hopes to neutralize the crisis of mental illness that is prevalent in every culture.
+Sunnah Counseling LLC hopes to neutralize the crisis of mental illness that is prevalent in every culture.
 Mental illness doesn’t see race, gender, or religion; it exists everywhere.
-We bring the Quran and the Sunnah of Prophet Muhammad (SAW) to help heal the heart and mind.

-The Sunnah Counseling website is an educational resource and not meant to replace actual counseling sessions.
-If you would like to come in for traditional counseling from a Muslim and bilingual (Arabic) counselor, please see the information below or reach out to us for resources.
+The Sunnah Counseling LLC website is an educational resource and not meant to replace actual counseling sessions.
+If you would like help in getting setup with a counselor, please reach out.

 I am a daughter, sister, wife, and mother.
 With the blessings of Allah and the never ending help of my mother, Alhamduillah, I was able to complete my education.
 I have a dual bachelor’s degree in English and Psychology.
 Further, I have a master’s in Mental Health Counseling.
-InshaAllah, I will be going for my Ph.D in Clinical Psychology in the near future.
+I am a licensed counselor in the state of Missouri.
+I am currently pursuing my Ph.D in Counseling Education at the University of Missouri-Saint Louis (UMSL).

 During my graduate studies, I interned for one year in a local elementary school as a mental health counselor.
 After graduation, I worked in a community college where I facilitated ESL support groups, as well as class workshops for college students.
 I also provided individual psychotherapy and crisis intervention.

 For a few years, I worked in private practice at Sunnah Counseling, LLC.
 I facilitated support groups for Muslim teens to help them navigate life and provided individual counseling.
 I continue to provide consultation, life coaching, groups, courses, and other services through Sunnah Counseling, LLC.
 Please reach out if you need any assistance.

 I am currently employed by UMSL as the doctoral assistant director for their grief grant and grief services.